seamusdemora/PiFormulae/ExternalDrives.md

     ├─mmcblk0p1 vfat   boot        5DB0-971B                            /boot
     └─mmcblk0p2 ext4   rootfs      060b57a8-62bd-4d48-a471-0d28466d1fbb /

 We have now seen that when we re-insert this USB thumb drive into our RPi, it will be "automatically" mounted.
 This new behavior will persist until we remove the `fstab` entry we created from `/etc/fstab`, or we change the `LABEL` on the USB drive.

-That's it, we've completed the procedure and mounted a USB flash drive on a RPi.
+And that's it - we've completed the procedure, and mounted a USB flash drive on a RPi.
 Congratulations!

 If you wish to share files on this external drive with your Mac, [follow this recipe to mount this same external drive from your Mac.](FileShare.md)

-FINAL NOTE: If you see an error in this "recipe", or you've got an idea to improve it, please fork this repository to your GitHub account, and once it's in your account, submit a "Pull Request" for the corrections or improvements you'd like to see.
-[Tom Hombergs has created a very good tutorial on how to do this](https://reflectoring.io/github-fork-and-pull/)
+FINALLY: If you see an error in this "recipe", or you've got an idea to improve it, please fork this repository to your GitHub account, and once it's in your account, submit a "Pull Request" for the corrections or improvements you'd like to see.
+[Tom Hombergs has created a very good tutorial on how to do this](https://reflectoring.io/github-fork-and-pull/).